sergiocollado/potpourri/Notes_on_linux.md

 To configure, open up the configuration file in a text editor, find the services you want to have it watch (for example, SSH), and then restart the service.

-7. Change the default SSH Port	Open the /etc/ssh/sshd_config file	replace default Port 22 with different port number say 1110 save & exit from the file # service sshd restart	Now to login define the port No # ssh username@IP -p 1110

-8. SSH-keys	to generate keys # ssh-keygen - t rsa	Copy your public SSH key , then add the same in the server

-9. Turn Off IPv6	# vi /etc/sysconfig/network	add the following lines "NETWORKING_IPV6=no	IPV6INIT=no"8.
+10. Turn Off IPv6	# vi /etc/sysconfig/network	add the following lines "NETWORKING_IPV6=no	IPV6INIT=no"8.
 Lockdown Cronjobs	# echo ALL >>/etc/cron.deny

-10. - - Check for open ports
+11. - - Check for open ports

 If a service is listening on a port, it leaves the door open for possible exploit.